How Many YouTube Shorts Should You Post Per Day? (2026)

 Staying Consistent with Your Shorts Schedule

 Posting 1-3 Shorts per day manually is unsustainable for most creators.
-Three strategies that help:
+The creators who maintain high-frequency output long-term use systems, not willpower.

 Common Questions